What is Kewpie Japanese mayonnaise

 Homemade Kewpie Japanese Mayonnaise

 There are many recipes to make your own Japanese mayonnaise.
-However, I generally would advise against them for two reasons.
+However, we generally would advise against them for two reasons.

 First, to best imitate the true Kewpie mayo, you need to get Japanese ingredients that are available in the same grocery stores offering the mayonnaise already made.
 So what’s the point of putting additional work and efforts?
 Buy the Kewpie directly, it will be better and not that much expensive!